 If you’re really set on camping regularly or at least giving your camping trip the best chance for success, a good quality tent is well worth the money.
 Shelter from the elements and a comfortable night’s sleep is a must!

-You can check for tent deals at Sierra or Steep and Cheap if you’d like to manage the costs until you know for sure camping is something you’ll like.
+You can check for tent deals at REI or Backcountry if you’d like to manage the costs until you know for sure camping is something you’ll like.
 Or consider a camping bundle with a few of the basics all included to get started.

 No matter what, just be sure to choose a tent that includes a rain cover.
 Most tents do, but you’ll want to be sure.
+When choosing a tent, it’s best to invest in a waterproof tent specifically designed to withstand high winds and rain.
 There’s nothing worse than soggy or soaked sleeping bags and gear!

 Rain covers are specifically designed so that they don’t get bogged down by the water, which could eventually topple your tent.
 It’s also not something you can add by bringing along a tarp.